 In one case we used a piXtend board and stainless case to extend a Raspberry PI.
-For some 200 € piXtend tries to resemble the standards of industrial process control by featuring CAN bus, analogue IO etc., mostly with the help of extra AVR processors.
-If this mix fits well this sounds nice.
-But, the inter processor communication causes delays in an unbelievable order of magnitude.

-piXtend offers graphical Codesys configuration/programming (for 50 € + VAT extra).
-Considering the advertising and the complete price including case, DIN rail bottom and Codesys license (all in all some 250 €), the properties as industrial PLC, the mechanical quality, the IDE etc. won't fill the customer with enthusiasm.
-Additionally the piXtend distribution ran into the infamous libc6 dependency disaster at one due update inhibiting all further update/upgrade at the Raspberry affected.
+For some $200 \notin piXtend$ tries to resemble the standards of industrial process control.
+It offers graphical Codesys configuration/programming (for $50 \notin + VAT$ extra).
+Considering the advertising and the complete price including case, DIN rail bottom and Codesys license (all in all some $250 \notin$ ), the properties as industrial PLC, the mechanical quality, the IDE etc. won't fill the customer with enthusiasm.
+Additionally the piXtend (image) distribution ran into the infamous libc6 dependency disaster at one due update inhibiting all further update/upgrade at the Raspberry affected.
 In the end this approach promised more than could be fulfilled.

-For a deep-rooted Codesys fan it might be attractive - but for all others we recommend not to use.
+For a deep-rooted Codesys fan it might be attractive.